 / We rise early to complete an honest day’s work.

 At Klute, we care about quality.

-We’re an AISC-certified fabrication shop and we have the quality systems in place to maintain low levels of non-conforming product and late deliveries.
+We’re an AISC and ISO 9001:2015-certified fabrication shop and we have the quality systems in place to maintain low levels of non-conforming product and late deliveries.
 Our goal as a company is to have zero defects and to deliver products on time.
 We recognize that problems happen.
 When they do, we are committed to resolving them as quickly as possible.

 As an AISC building certified fabrication shop, we weld to AWS D1.1 weld code, and we have certified nondestructive testing (NDT) personnel on site to test welds.

 Our galvanizers are ISO 9001 certified and are regularly audited for quality.